This is one of many free activities.

 Even those living with advanced stages of dementia benefit from singing sessions.
 A singing session is engaging and simple to run.
 According to several studies, when spoken language does not seem to reach a person, music can function as a go-between by activating memory and emotions.

-- You may start the session with “Can you remember this song?” and proceed to sing it
+- You may start the session with “Let's reminisce together!” and proceed to sing a well-known song from yesteryear.

 - When music preferences cannot be established, choose popular music from the time the individual was between 15 to 35 years old.